 - 5.3.1.
 Appoint a named safeguarding link member on each local committee. - 5.3.2.
-Ensure school safeguarding compliance including adherence to locally owned safeguarding and child protection policy and other related policies such as: behaviour, lock down procedures, etc. Local committees will receive reports from the head teacher, the DSL, the RDoE, and other trust staff.
-The LC's role is to ensure that the school's safeguarding and child protection policy is up to date, to receive such reports, and to assure the board that the school is compliant. - 5.3.3.
+Ensure school safeguarding compliance including adherence to the locally owned safeguarding and child protection policy and other related policies such as: behaviour, anti bullying, lockdown procedures, etc. Local committees will receive reports from the headteacher, the DSL, the CEdO, and other trust staff.
+The LC's role is to ensure that the school's safeguarding and child protection policy is up to date, and to assure the trust board that the school is compliant. - 5.3.3.
 Ensure each school has appropriately trained designated safeguarding lead (DSL) and deputy DSL(s).
-Whilst the LC will have no involvement in appointment or training, they must report to the board if the school fails to have appropriately trained staff.
+Whilst the LC will have no involvement in appointment or training, they must report to the Trust board if the school fails to have appropriately trained staff.